 Below you will find an outline of the testing process.
-Please begin filling out the necessary forms and compiling the required paperwork sooner than later so you can be prepared.
+Begin filling out the necessary forms and compiling the required paperwork sooner than later so you can be prepared.

 Police Officer Recruitment Information